-Historically, pressure dignostics (Nolte and Smith 1979, Nolte1991) and tiltmeter measurments (Warpinski et al. 1997) were the main tools for estimating fractures' geometry.
-Initial steps in pressure analysis include pressure data collection and processing; important information about formation, fracture and treatment may be obtained by identifying general pressure variation patterns, which are very similar to methods used in pressure transient analysis.
+Historically, pressure diagnostics (Nolte and Smith 1979, Nolte 1991) and tiltmeter measurements (Warpinski et al. 1997) were the main tools for estimating fractures' geometry.
+Initial steps in pressure analysis include pressure data collection and processing; important information about formation, fracture and treatment may be obtained by identifying general pressure variation patterns, which are similar to methods used in pressure transient analysis.
 Economides and Nolte (2000) have provided a complete review of classic pressure diagnostic techniques to infer critical parameters of the fracturing treatment, including fracture geometry, closure pressure, fracture height growth, formation pressure capacity, treatment efficiency, and fluid flow patterns.
-This approach has gained its popularity in early 1990's because pressure data is the least costly piece of information to collect in the field and this method was providing acceptable predictions for massive fracturing jobs in vertical well.
-Utilization of hydraulic fracturing to stimulate new developments in low permeability, naturally fractured formations like Barnett shale, which was frequently done in multiple stages though horizontal wells, posed new challenges in interpreting treatment pressure data.
-With introduction of hydraulic fracturing into the shale plays, which were usually naturally fractured, interactions between natural fractures and hydraulic fractures lead to the formation of complicated network of induced fractures.
+This approach has gained its popularity in early 1990's because pressure data is the least costly piece of information to collect in the field, and this method was providing acceptable predictions for massive fracturing jobs in vertical well.
+Utilization of hydraulic fracturing to stimulate new developments in low permeability, naturally fractured formations like Barnett shale, which was frequently done in multiple stages through horizontal wells, posed new challenges in interpreting treatment pressure data.
+With the introduction of hydraulic fracturing into shale plays, which were usually naturally fractured, interactions between natural fractures and hydraulic fractures lead to the formation of complicated network of induced fractures.

 In addition to the pressure analysis technique, microseismic data also helps in evaluating the effectiveness of the treatment design.
-Due to the complexity of data interpretation and associated cost, microseismic technology is still considered an expensive and more descrptive analysis tool.
-Because of the inherent properties of microseismic waves (low frequency and high noise to signal ratio), resolution in locating events cannot be better than 50 ft (Maxwell, 2008), which limits the application of this method to direct measurement of fracture spacing or intersection of fractures.
-Tiltmeters could not be effective for the system of multiple fractures.
-Micro-seismic data collected during hydraulic fracture treatments for Barnett Shale wells reveals a complex fracture geometry, where hydraulic fractures may propagate as multiple segments with different orientations influenced by preexisting fractures, which lead to a cloud of event epicenters.
-Although micro-seismic mapping provides insights on the interaction of hydraulic fractures with natural fracture systems and stress regimes (Yingping et al. 1998), the phenomenon behind the scattered epicenters observed during fracture jobs are not fully explained (Rutledge and Phillips, 2003).
-Waters et al. (2006) provided a map of the microseismic events generated during a staged hydraulic fracturing treatment.
-The microseismic map does not show a narrow band perpendicular to the minimum horizontal stress, but there is a huge region of affected rock volume, extending hundreds to thousands of feet along the expected hydraulic fracture direction (parallel to the orientation of maximum horizontal stress).
-The cloud also extends hundreds of feet in the orthogonal direction.
-All these different evidence confirms the presence of a complex fracture network.
-The main reason for developing complex fracture pattern is the interaction between natural fractures and hydraulic fractures.
-One of the decisive factors in determining the geometry of the induced hydraulic fracture is the characteristics of the pre-existing natural fractures, and other formation properties that influence the fracture pattern, including in-situ stress state, permeability and mechanical properties, are also closely related to the existence of natural fractures.
+Due to the complexity of data interpretation and associated cost, microseismic technology is still considered an expensive and more descriptive analysis tool.
+Because of the inherent properties of microseismic waves (i.e., low frequency and high noise to signal ratio), resolution in locating microseismic events cannot be better than 50 ft.
+(Maxwell, 2008).
+This limits the application of microseismic mapping method to direct measurement of fracture spacing or intersection of fractures.
+Tiltmeters could not be an effective technique for the system of multiple fractures.
+Microseismic data collected during hydraulic fracturing treatments for Barnett Shale wells reveals complex fracture geometries, where hydraulic fractures may propagate as multiple segments with different orientations influenced by pre-existing natural fractures, which lead to a cloud of event epicenters.
+Although microseismic mapping provides insights on the interaction of hydraulic fractures with natural fracture systems and formation stress regimes (Li et al. 1998), the phenomenon behind the scattered epicenters observed during fracture jobs were not fully explained (Rutledge and Phillips, 2003).
+Waters et al. (2006) provided a map of the microseismic events generated during a stage of hydraulic fracturing treatment.
+The microseismic map did not show a narrow band of events perpendicular to the minimum horizontal stress, but there was a huge region of affected rock volume, extending hundreds to thousands of feet along the expected propagation direction of hydraulic fractures (parallel to the orientation of maximum horizontal stress).
+The cloud also extended hundreds of feet in the orthogonal direction.
+Such findings confirmed the presence of a complex fracture network.
+The main mechanism for developing a complex fracture pattern is the interaction between natural fractures and hydraulic fractures.
+One of the decisive factors in determining the geometry of the induced hydraulic fractures is the characteristics of the pre-existing natural fractures, and other formation properties that influence the fracture pattern, including in-situ stress state, permeability and mechanical properties, are also closely related to the existence of natural fractures.